TrueNiv/MHR_Rando/README.md

 # Monster Hunter Rise Quest Rando

 This is a simple quest rando using the REFramework custom quest feature.
 The rando allows you to swap out the monsters in any given quest.
 **This is currently in beta.
-Please feel free to report crashes or bugs on this github.
-If you do report a bug, please attach a link to your quest file.**
+A few monsters do not work correctly and there might be crashes!**

 Most of the info for custom quests was taken from the custom quest editor.
 You can find it here: https://github.com/Fexty12573/RiseQuestLoader